 Janesville in Rock County, Wisconsin — The American Midwest (Great Lakes)

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Abraham Lincoln (about 300 feet away, measured in a direct line); First Congregational Church (about 300 feet away); First State Fair (approx. 0.6 miles away); James E. Croft (approx. 0.8 miles away); Burr Robbins Circus (approx. 1.1 miles away); The Black Hawk War / Black Hawk's Grove (approx. 1.7 miles away); La Prairie Grange Hall (approx. 5.3 miles away); Route of Abraham Lincoln (approx. 6 miles away).
+First Congregational Church (approx. half a mile away); Abraham Lincoln (approx. half a mile away); Janesville Tank Company (approx. 0.6 miles away); James E. Croft (approx. 0.9 miles away); Burr Robbins Circus (approx. 1.1 miles away); The Black Hawk War / Black Hawk's Grove (approx. 1.3 miles away); La Prairie Grange Hall (approx. 5.1 miles away); Rock River Industry (approx. 5.9 miles away).
 Touch for a list and map of all markers in Janesville.

 Credits.
-This page was last revised on October 19, 2017.
-This page originally submitted on September 11, 2011, by William J. Toman of Green Lake, Wisconsin.
-This page has been viewed 454 times since then and 10 times this year.
-Photos: 1, 2, 3. submitted on September 11, 2011, by William J. Toman of Green Lake, Wisconsin.
+This page was last revised on June 16, 2016.
+It was originally submitted on October 25, 2010, by William J. Toman of Green Lake, Wisconsin.
+This page has been viewed 755 times since then and 24 times this year.
+Photos: 1, 2. submitted on October 25, 2010, by William J. Toman of Green Lake, Wisconsin. • Syd Whittle was the editor who published this page.